City · Sweden · Europe

 Practical Tips

-Stockholm uses the Swedish krona (SEK) as its currency.
-Credit and debit cards are widely accepted, but it's useful to carry some cash for smaller establishments.
-ATMs are readily available, and most accept international cards.
-SIM cards can be purchased at Arlanda Airport or various stores in the city; major providers include Telia and Telenor.
+Stockholm uses the Swedish krona (SEK).
+Credit and debit cards are widely accepted, but it's useful to carry some cash, especially for smaller establishments.
+SIM cards can be purchased at Arlanda Airport or various stores in the city.
+The cost is around 50-100 SEK for a week's plan.
+Swedish people value punctuality and direct communication.
 Tipping is not mandatory but appreciated; rounding up the bill or leaving small change is common.
-Swedes value punctuality, so be on time for appointments and public transport.
-Public transportation is efficient and includes buses, trams, subways, and ferries.
-It's polite to speak quietly on public transport and give up your seat for elderly or disabled passengers.
+Avoid discussing politics, particularly regarding Sweden's relationship with other Nordic countries.

 Cultural Notes